KyleErwin/cilib-tutorial/src/pages/fit/comparison.md

 Comparison.fitter(test1, test2).apply(comparison)
 ```

-And thats how we use the `Comparison` object!
+And that's how we use the `Comparison` object!